shertu/Advent-of-Code-2020/README.md

 # Advent-of-Code-2020
-These are solutions for the 2020 advent of code challenge.
+These are Jared Blackman's solutions for the 2020 advent of code challenge.